bootphon/seshat/README.md

 * A [manual and custom install](https://seshat-annotation.readthedocs.io/en/latest/install.html) for those who like to have a fine control over their system.

+## Contributing to Seshat

+Your help is needed!
+First, if you have any troubles or need any help using/installing Seshat, post an issue and we'll try our best to help you solve it.

+If you're willing to contribute with code, you should probably submit an issue with your idea first so we can guide you through it.

 ## Citing Seshat

 This should be set once the paper is published.